Altitude training and exposure is an increasingly important tool in the modern high performance cycling toolbox.

 Are you only going to train or sleep at altitude?
 Or are you going to train and sleep at altitude?

 The research has highlighted, these are all critically important components of designing an altitude training block.
-The primary models which have been investigated include:

-Live high (at altitude) and train high (at altitude) (LHTH)
+- Live High (at altitude) and Train High (at altitude) (LHTH)

-Live high, Live Low, Train High (LLTH)
+- Live Low, Train High (LLTH)

-Live high, Train Low (LHTL)
+- Live High, Train Low (LHTL)

 While I am not going to go into each one of these in detail, I will go into the most common of the options: Live High, Train Low (LHTL).